KonradBreipohl/TestProject/engines.rst

 **Support Features:**

 - State-of-the-art classical optimal and top-k planner based on symbolic search extending Fast Downward.
 It can find a single optimal plan or a set of k different best plans with the lowest cost for a given planning task.
+- Supported in the Oneshot and Anytime Planners in both quality and runtime modes.

 tamer
 ------

 Tamer is a temporal planner that supports temporal action-based problems.

+**Support Features:**

+- Supported in the Oneshot Planner in the runtime mode.

 pyperplan